When is Commencement? Commencement is 10 a.m. Saturday, May 11, in the George H. Ryan Activities Center (gymnasium).

 What time do I need to arrive?
 Assemble in the lower level of the Harold and Jean Miner Memorial Library beginning at 8:30 a.m.
 Additional information will be provided when you pick up your cap and gown.

 How much does my cap and gown cost?
-The cost is approximately $25.
-You can order a cap, gown and tassel from Accounting Office or by calling them at 815-802-8140.
-The deadline is Wednesday, May 2.
+The cost is $25 when ordered online by Wednesday, March 27.
+The cost is $30 and purchased at the college from the Accounting Office by Wednesday, May 1.

 How do I arrange for special accommodations for a guest?
 Note special accommodations on your graduation questionnaire.

 When can I pick up my cap and gown?
-Pick up your cap, gown, tassel and five (5) guest passes May 1-3 from 10 a.m. - 6 p.m. in Room L20B, near the Financial Aid Office on the second floor in Student Services.
+Pick up your cap, gown, tassel and five (5) wristbands April 30 - May 2 from 10 a.m. - 6 p.m. in Room L20B, next to the Veteran's Resource Center on the second floor in Student Services.

 How do I properly care for my gown?
 Hang the gown on a hanger to allow the folds to fall out.
 The best location is a high humidity area.
 To press (iron) your gown, turn it inside out and press with a warm--not hot--iron.
 Steaming is also an option.